Last updated: January 13, 2025

-Event sponsors can help you fund your event, as well as add to its prestige.
-Companies are also looking to sponsor events to gain visibility and a positive reputation.
-Crafting a nice event sponsorship proposal can be really helpful to convince those companies’ stakeholders to sponsor your event.
+As an organizer, you must be looking for event sponsors to help fund your event as well as increase your event’s prestige.
+Companies are also looking to sponsor events to gain brand exposure and build on their positive reputation.
+So crafting an effective event sponsorship proposal can be helpful to convince those companies’ stakeholders to sponsor your event.

 NOTE: If you’re looking for tools to handle sponsor registration and promote your sponsors, consider Whova.
 Whova is an event platform that helps events to sell sponsor packages, collect payments, and promote the sponsors on an mobile event app.
 Over 50,000 events have chosen Whova in the past 10 years.
 Request more information or get a price quote today (free trial available).

 These templates will hopefully give you an idea of what to put on your sponsorship prospectus.
-The design and content will fully be up to you, this template will serve as a rough floorplan.
+The design and content will fully be up to you, but this template will serve as a rough layout.
 Your event may fit into more than one of these event-type sponsor prospectus templates; however, all the content on the templates is quite similar.
-The best part about this is that all the templates are free!
+If you want to see the design and content templates, go get the free sponsorship proposal template here.

 1. Association Events

-The goal of most association events is to network and increase their membership.
-Many of these events limit the number of sponsors they have so sponsorship opportunities are usually limited.
-This also helps create a sense of scarcity and will make potential sponsors reach out much quicker.
+The goal of most association events is to network and increase their members.
+Many of these events limit the number of sponsors, so sponsorship opportunities are usually limited.
+This can be used to help create more value in attaining the spot and make potential sponsors reach out much quicker.

 Highlights: